Monday, December 30, 2024

 Installed fresh propane tanks

-Installed new house battery from Costco
+Installed a new house battery from Costco

 Empty food nets

-Cleaned water tank filter screen
+Cleaned the water tank filter screen

 Thursday, December 19, 2024